Frequently Asked Questions

 - These homes are strictly for first time buyers, those with a local connection to the area or on the housing waiting list.

-Did you know?
-Our discounted market homes in Poundbury are discounted by 30% from market value.
+- Did you know?
+The Duchy already does this in Poundbury where market homes are discounted by 30% from market value.

 What Is A Shared Ownership Home?